Requirements for a Bachelor's Degree

 Declaring a Major in Engineering

 Students who enter the Whiting School of Engineering declare a specific engineering major on their application for admission.
 A student must take direct action to change the major.
-To change a major, see Changing Majors or Advisors section below.
+To change a major, see the Changing Primary Major section below.

-For students with a primary major in the Whiting School of Engineering, all approved credit earned through exams or at other colleges and universities may be used to meet distribution requirements, the writing-Intensive requirement, engineering departmental major and minor requirements, and to satisfy course prerequisites.
+For students with a primary major in the Whiting School of Engineering, all approved credit earned through exams or at other colleges and universities may be used to meet foundational abilities, engineering departmental major and minor requirements, and to satisfy course prerequisites.

 Students cannot change their major into Biomedical Engineering.
 Students must be accepted into the program at the time of admission to the University.

-Undecided engineering students must select a specific major no later than the end of freshman year.
+Undecided engineering students must select a primary major no later than the end of freshman year.

 Changing Primary Major

-When students change their primary major to a major in the other school, after initiation of the Program of Study change form, students are required to meet with an academic advisor in the new school.
-Because students are required to fulfill the school-specific degree requirements of their new school, the purpose of the meeting is to communicate what school-specific requirements they need to meet and how this change may impact their timely graduation.
+When students change their primary major to a major in the other school, after initiation of the Program of Study change form, students are required to meet with a professional academic advisor in the new school.
+Students are required to fulfill the school-specific degree requirements of their new school.
+The purpose of the meeting is to communicate what school-specific requirements they need to meet and how this change may impact their time to graduation.
 If, after the meeting, the student wishes to continue with the primary major change, the major change will be processed.
-Students are then assigned an academic advisor in their new school and faculty mentoring will adjust per the mentoring model used by the program of study.
+Students are then assigned a professional academic advisor in their new school and faculty mentoring will adjust per the mentoring model used by the new program of study.

 Students cannot change their major into Biomedical Engineering.